 The Tufts CTSI Informatics team can help you:

-• Request data: Once you’ve received IRB approval for your protocol (outlining data requirements and a data management/storage plan), we can help extract a limited data set (LDS) for clinical research projects.
+- Request data: once you’ve received IRB approval for your protocol (outlining data requirements and a data management/storage plan), we can help with Chart Abstraction and a limited data set (LDS) Data Export for clinical research projects.
 LDS is a limited patient-level dataset that excludes certain categories of direct identifiers following HIPAA guidelines.

 Our resources include: